If you Google “the top characteristics of a good project manager”, you’ll get the following results:

 Realities of Project Management Environment

-A milestone is approaching on an already tight schedule and a dependent task hasn't been started yet because the specifications are incomplete.
+A milestone is approaching on a tight schedule, and a dependent task isn't started yet because the specifications are incomplete.
 What’s more, the client delivers a vital change request.
-Just another day at the office…

-- Under-estimating schedules
+- Under-Estimating schedules

 - Agreeing to unnecessary changes